 When pre-approved vehicles turn up, the barrier will open allowing free-flowing vehicle access in and out of any secure site.
 Access can equally be removed or revoked at any time.

-With a read range of 2 to 10 metres, the ANPR camera ensures efficient vehicle recognition.
+With a read range of up to 10 metres, the ANPR camera ensures efficient vehicle recognition.
 Deep learning algorithms make it possible to accurately capture numbers under harsh conditions and read plates with different font formats.
 If vehicles need to be granted access temporarily or incidentally, the ANPR camera is the best way to go.

 The benefits of a gate access control system are clear, and if designed well can complement building access control to further increase security and the efficient flow of staff and/or visitors.